bhunting/DOCS/Equipment/TestUsingGTest.md

 Our tests are defined "at-the-closest-point-possible" to the code-under-test.
 This implies that tests are defined (in decreasing order of preference):

-1. With the library (e.g., //"unit-tests"//)
+1. With the library (e.g., _"unit-tests"_)
-1. With the package (e.g., //"functional tests across libraries in the package"//)
+1. With the package (e.g., _"functional tests across libraries in the package"_)
-1. With the workspace (e.g., //"functional tests across-packages")
+1. With the workspace (e.g., _"functional tests across-packages")

 ## Names:  Files, Test Fixtures/Cases, Tests